 Santiago de Compostela is visited every year by thousands of parishioners who, after their long and tiring journey, arrive at the Plaza del Obradoiro to observe the majestic facade of the cathedral.

-If you would like to live the Camino de Santiago experience, there are several routes.
+There are several routes if you would like to live the Camino de Santiago experience.
 You can do it on foot or by the road, where you will find multiple campsites and hostels along your path and dreamlike landscapes.